2.1 Upper Extremity Conditions & PTA Interventions

 Lateral Epicondylalgia (Tennis Elbow)

-Tendinopathy of the common extensor origin, most often extensor carpi radialis brevis (ECRB).
-Provocation: resisted wrist extension or middle-finger extension with the elbow extended (Cozen / Mill tests).
-Best-evidence interventions a PTA can implement: eccentric wrist extensor loading, isometric holds for analgesia, soft-tissue mobilization, counterforce brace, activity modification.
+Tendinopathy of the common extensor origin, usually extensor carpi radialis brevis (ECRB).
+Provocation: resisted wrist or middle-finger extension with the elbow extended (Cozen and Mill tests).
+Best-evidence PTA interventions: eccentric wrist extensor loading, isometric holds for analgesia, soft-tissue mobilization, counterforce brace, and activity modification.

 Medial Epicondylalgia (Golfer's Elbow)

 Tendinopathy of the common flexor-pronator origin.
 Provocation: resisted wrist flexion and pronation.
-PTA program mirrors lateral epicondylalgia but loads the flexor-pronator group eccentrically.
+The program mirrors lateral epicondylalgia but loads the flexor-pronator group eccentrically.

 Post-Fracture Rehab (Radial Head, Olecranon, Supracondylar)

-Most elbow fractures are immobilized 1-3 weeks, then AROM begins early to prevent the elbow's characteristic stiffness.
+Most elbow fractures are immobilized 1-3 weeks, then AROM begins early because the elbow stiffens fast.
 The PTA collects goniometry weekly; flexion and supination return slowest.
 Heat before stretch, ice after, and no passive end-range force without PT clearance.

 Wrist & Hand Conditions